tsoyolv/transfer-money/README.md

 1. dao - Interfaces and Implementations for Data access objects.
 2. database - Database connections and utils.
 3. embeddedserver - Embedded server realizations.
 Main method of each embeddedServer id "startServer"
-4. model - java-entity for table in Database.
+4. entity - java-entity for tables in Database.
 To use standard get/save dao must implements DbEntity (Core entity where each column mapped to java object field)
 5. rest - controllers, webModels.
 Each webModel mapped to DbEntity model via Orika
 #### Resources: